sarakvaska/CS143-Final-Project/README.md

 This section explains how our topology was created and what our code is doing.

-Our code was written with the intention of providing a better way of allocating bandwidth -- one that's dependant on the applications people in the home are using.
+Our code was written with the intention of providing a better way of allocating bandwidth, one that's dependant on the applications people in the home are using.